Nister: Transport

+The local bus lines 270, 415 and 420 connect Nister to the public local bus service, the village is located in the zone number 451 of the transport association VRM.

 Nister is linked to the long-distance road network over Bundesstraße 414.
 The Autobahn interchanges Mogendorf and Dierdorf on the A 3 (Cologne-Frankfurt) can be reached over Bundesstraßen 8 and 413.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+Nister is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.

 Public institutions

 The community has at its disposal the Nauberghalle with various spaces to accommodate different activities, a football field, a tennis court with three places, a playing field with a streetball area, two children's playgrounds and an extensive hiking path network.